mikeroyal/Self-Hosting-Guide/README.md

 [Cloudflare Tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide) is a tunneling daemon that proxies traffic from the Cloudflare network to your origins.
 This daemon sits between Cloudflare network and your origin (a webserver).
 This attracts client requests and sends them to you via this daemon, without requiring you to poke holes on your firewall and your origin(webserver) can remain as closed as possible.

 [WireGuard®](https://www.wireguard.com/) is a straight-forward, fast and modern VPN that utilizes state-of-the-art cryptography.
 It aims to be faster, simpler, leaner, and more useful than IPsec while avoiding the massive headache.
 WireGuard is designed as a general-purpose VPN for running on embedded interfaces and super computers alike, fit for many circumstances.
-Initially released for the Linux kernel, it is now cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable.
+It's cross-platform (Windows, macOS, BSD, iOS, Android) and widely deployable.

 [NetBird](https://netbird.io/) is an open-source VPN management platform built on top of WireGuard® making it easy to create secure private networks for your organization or home.